oozone/projecten-3-2017-2018-webapp-g_wp_md_jb_1020/readme.md

 </p>

 ## Waterpolo App + Backend
-This is the backend for the waterpolo-app we created for the course Mobile App Projects 3 at Hogeschool Gent.
+This is the backend API + website & admin-section for the waterpolo-app we created for the course Mobile App Projects 3 at Hogeschool Gent.
 It is written in Laravel + Vue as frontend JS lib.

+####Backend
 The backend supplies critical info to the Android app we created in conjunction: it delivers info about matches, teams, locations and more.

+####Frontend
+The website gives a live-feed of waterpolo matches, also gives info about players, teams, topscorers, locations, ...

+The adminsection is CRUD-oriented for matches, teams, players & locations.

+####Contributors
-The backend was completely made by **Matthias Vanooteghem**.
+This part of the project was completely made by **Matthias Vanooteghem**.

 Other team members (Android app):
 - Pieter Uyttersprot